solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Gradually as the Palaeozoic limestones of the Ordovician, Silurian and Devonian periods became better known, numerous other "fossils," akin to _Stromatopora_, were discovered.
 Succeeding writers devoted memoirs and monographs to the description of these objects, and many and diverse were the views as to their nature.

-Below is an incomplete list, compiled as far as 1886 from Nicholson's monograph, giving the names of writers with their opinion concerning the systematic position of Stromatoporoids*:
+Below is an incomplete list, compiled as far as 1886 from Nicholson's monograph, giving the names of writers with their opinion concerning the systematic position of Stromatoporoids:*

 Goldfuss, 1826.
 Hydrocorallinae.
 Steininger, 1834.
 Sponges.